Remote Desktop: An Overview and How It Works?

 Q: What is a remote desktop?

 A: A remote desktop is the way for a person to access their unique user profiles from a centralized server through a secure network using any device located anywhere.
-With RDS, all end users log into the same server interface and while come configurations can be adjusted on an individual basis, almost all end users will have the same user experience.
+Even while specific configurations can be changed, RDS ensures that end users log into the same server interface and virtually have the same user experience.

 Q: How does a remote desktop work?

 A: When you connect with the host computer or server using the endpoint device, the host device powers the software and the operating system and displays it on your device.
-The keyboard and mouse inputs are captured from the endpoint device and transmitted through the secure network to the host device, where the data is processed.
-The output, once again, is transmitted through the secure network to be displayed on the endpoint device.
+The host device processes the data after receiving the keyboard and mouse inputs from the endpoint device and sending them across the secure network.
+Again, the output is transferred to the endpoint device for display across the secure network.

 Q: How do I use a remote desktop connection?